paradigmxyz/reth/book/stages/README.md

 ```

-The `HeaderStage` relies on the downloader stream to return the headers in descending order staring from the chain tip down to the latest block in the database.
+The `HeaderStage` relies on the downloader stream to return the headers in descending order starting from the chain tip down to the latest block in the database.
 While other stages in the `Pipeline` start from the most recent block in the database up to the chain tip, the `HeaderStage` works in reverse to avoid [long-range attacks](https://messari.io/report/long-range-attack).
 When a node downloads headers in ascending order, it will not know if it is being subjected to a long-range attack until it reaches the most recent blocks.
 To combat this, the `HeaderStage` starts by getting the chain tip from the Consensus Layer, verifies the tip, and then walks backwards by the parent hash.
 Each value yielded from the stream is a `SealedHeader`.

 [File: crates/primitives/src/header.rs](https://github.com/paradigmxyz/reth/blob/main/crates/primitives/src/header.rs#L207)
 ```rust